-McIlroy went on to say “The Association is to be congratulated for the work they undertake in continuing to report on golf in these ever-changing times and also their efforts each year to recognise achievements in the game with the hosting of this prestigious award”.
+He went on to say “The Association is to be congratulated for the work they undertake in continuing to report on golf in these ever-changing times and also their efforts each year to recognise achievements in the game with the hosting of this prestigious award”.

 He added: “There were lots of other strong contenders, including Matthew Fitzpatrick after his brilliant breakthrough major win in the US Open at Brookline, as well as Linn Grant, who won four times as she topped the Ladies European Tour Order of Merit.
 However, Rory comfortably came out on top in our poll, which was an indication that, in addition to how he plays the game, AGW members also appreciate his frankness, which has certainly been evident this year in particular.”

-In winning the award for a fourth occasion, McIlroy joins Lee Westwood in achieving that feat after the Englishman claimed the prize in 1998, 2000, 2009and 2020.
+In winning the award for a fourth occasion, Mcllroy joins Lee Westwood in achieving that feat after the Englishman claimed the prize in 1998, 2000, 2009and 2020.

-England’s and US Open champion Matthew Fitzpatrick officially was second in the voting, and with Sweden’s Linn Grant, the 2021 Ladies European Tour No. 1 coming in third.
+England’s and US Open champion Matthew Fitzpatrick, officially was second in the voting, and with Sweden’s Linn Grant, the 2021 Ladies European Tour No. 1 coming in third.

-McIlroy will be presented with the award at next July’s Open Championship at Royal Liverpool, where he will be returning to the scene of his 2014 success in the event.
+Mcllroy will be presented with the award at next July’s Open Championship at Royal Liverpool, where he will be returning to the scene of his 2014 success in the event.

 The AGW Golfer of the Year Award 2022, first presented in 1951, is voted among the members as the best effort individual by a European-born or residing player or a European team in the preceding 12 months.